galaxyproject/galaxy-hub/src/tutorials/ngs/index.md

 Here the first and the second reads are identified with `/1` and `/2` tags (but even without these tags we know that odd reads are in *forward* orientation and even are in *reverse*).

 <div class="alert alert-warning" role="alert">

-**Note**: Fastq format is not strictly defined and its variations will always cause headache for you.
+Fastq format is not strictly defined and its variations will always cause headache for you.
 See [this page](https://www.ncbi.nlm.nih.gov/books/NBK242622/) for more information.
 </div>

 ## What are base qualities?